ip2location/ip2trace-python/readme.md

 ## Installation

-You can install this tool by using pip.
-Just type `pip install IP2Trace` in your console and IP2Trace will be installed in your machine.
+You can install this tool by using pip in Windows or Linux.
+To install this tool in Windows and Linux, just type `pip install IP2Trace` in your console and IP2Trace will be installed in your machine.

 *Note: This tool require [IP2Location](https://github.com/chrislim2888/IP2Location-Python) library to work with.
 If pip did not install the dependency for you, you can manually install it by using `pip install IP2Location`.*